 An audio or control signal to split.

-The channel count of this signal should match the Number of channels setting for correct behavior.
-If they don’t match, the Channel Merger Node will automatically upmix or downmix the signal to match the Number of channels setting.
+The channel count of this input should match the Number of channels setting for correct behavior.
+If they don’t match, the Channel Splitter Node will automatically upmix or downmix the signal first, to match the Number of channels setting, before splitting it further into its various outputs.

 Settings